 This course offers an introduction to quantitative reasoning methods used for business applications.
-Content explores algebraic and statistical concepts that promote effective problem solving and managerial decision making in a business world.
+Topics covered will be analyzing and creating graphs, survey techniques, preparing surveys and analysis of data.
+Emphasis will be placed on the importance of statistical analysis to promote effective problem-solving and managerial decision-making in the business world.

 Credits 3.0

-Prerequisites MATH 105 and IT 140 or permission of instructor.
+Prerequisites Upper division standing or permission of instructor.

 Semester Offered Fall